tommy-pellerin/tommy-pellerin/README.md

-- 👋 Hi, I’m @tommy-pellerin
+# 👋 Hi, I’m @tommy-pellerin
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning to create my own business
-- 💞️ I’m looking for an internship for 2 to 6 month
 - 📫 How to reach me : [My Linkedin](https://www.linkedin.com/in/tommy-pellerin/)
 - ⚡ Citation: "Only those who do nothing make no mistakes."